open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 They can, first of all, provide testing and bug reporting.
 In fact, if I ask my developers about the most important community benefit, they'd answer "testing and bug reporting."
 Definitely.
 But because your code is freely available to the whole world, practically anyone with a good working knowledge of it (even hobbyists and other companies) has the opportunity to play with it, tweak it, and constantly improve it (even develop additional modules, as in our case).
 People can do more than just report bugs; they can fix those bugs, too, if they have the time and knowledge.

 But the community doesn't just create code.
-It can also generate resources like [how-to guides](https://community.nethserver.org/c/howto), FAQs, support documents, and case studies.
-How much would it cost to fully translate your product in seven different languages?
+It can also generate resources like how-to guides, FAQs, support documents, and case studies.[^nethserver-howto] How much would it cost to fully translate your product in seven different languages?
 At NethServer, we got that for free—thanks to our community members.

 ### 5. Marketing

 Communities can help your company go global.
 Our small Italian company, for example, wasn't prepared for a global market.
 The community got us prepared.
 For example, we needed to study and improve our English so we could read and write correctly or speak in public without looking foolish for an audience.
-The community gently forced us to organize [our first NethServer Conference](https://community.nethserver.org/t/nethserver-conference-in-italy-sept-29-30-2017/6404), too—only in English.
-A strong community can also help your organization attain the holy grail of marketers everywhere: word of mouth marketing (or [what Seth Godin calls](https://www.ted.com/talks/seth\_godin\_on\_the\_tribes\_we\_lead) "tribal marketing").
+The community gently forced us to organize our first NethServer Conference, too—only in English.[^nethserver-conference] A strong community can also help your organization attain the holy grail of marketers everywhere: word of mouth marketing (or what Seth Godin calls "tribal marketing").[^godin-tribes]

 Communities ensure that your company's messaging travels not only from company to tribe but also "sideways," from tribe member to potential tribe member.
 The community will become your street team, spreading word of your organization and its projects to anyone who will listen.